 The history of the Cornish pasty or pastie (pronounced PASS-tee) is a fun and interesting one.
 These individual meat and vegetable pies were traditionally two pounds or more, and each member of the family has their initials marked at one corner.
 This way each person’s tastes could be catered to.

 They are so handsome on the plate…Hot…Right out of the oven!
-As you can see, they are also huge, so you can make twice as many, half as large!
+As you can see, they are also huge, so you may want to make twice as many, half as large!

 Originally, the solid ridge of pastry, hand-crimped along the side of the pasty, was designed so that the miner or traveler could grasp the pie for eating and then throw the crust away.
 By doing this, he did not run the risk of germs and contamination from dirty hands.
 There is probably some truth to this rumor as the early Cornish tin mines had large amounts of arsenic; this practice kept the men from consuming large amounts of arsenic.